fabi-kb/GNN_Project/README.md

 ## Workflow
 ### Use of Branches
 `main` branch is the protected branch that should always be deployable (code runs without errors, current version we would hand in if asked to do so).
 New code is always implemented on another branch.
 Often these are called feature branches as they are created to implement a specific feature.
-In our case it might be enough to have the 3 additional branches `tobi`, `fabian` and `anton` that we use respectively for implementation.
+In our case it might be enough to have the 3 additional branches `emily`, `fabian` and `tobi` that we use respectively for implementation.
 If new code runs without errors on the feature branch (and if it is sufficiently commented) the corresponding branch can be merged with the `main` branch.
 For that don't forget to pull the main branch into the implementation branch before merging for preventing merging conflicts.

 ### Gitignore file
 the `.gitignore` file is used to make git ignore local files which should not be syncronized.
 For example files that are created during the compiling process of python or the environment which is used to run the code.